gillesbertaux/portfolio/_posts/2016-03-21-food-slack-bot-zapier.markdown

 1. Scrap a viable source of restaurants
 2. Clean the data
 3. Start the Zapier integration
 4. Insert a small JS script to randomize
 5. Send the message in Slack

 ## Find a reliable source of data

 First things first, let's find some data source worth scrapping.
-So far, I figured that Yelp was the best shot but you might have some local platform in your area that's more accurate.
+I figured that Yelp was our best choice but you might have some local platform in your area that's more accurate.

 I want restaurants with the following criterias: